-The observation of three Russian-born female artists whose approach combines traditional ceramic techniques with clearly topical ideas e.g. female empowerement, Post-Soviet heritage, modern superstitions, etc.
+An observation of three Russian-born female artists whose approach combines traditional ceramic techniques with clearly topical ideas e.g. female empowerment, Post-Soviet heritage, modern superstitions, etc.

 Anastasia Sukhareva-Morozova is a Moscow-based artist whose research lies in the fields of sculpture, photography and video.
 Anastasia Sukhareva-Morozova’s methodology is an admirable example of merging clay with unexpected materials such as glass, wood, wool, etc. Her recent project titled “Altar” is dedicated to the investigations of post-media representations of nuclear tests.
 What intrigues the artist about this theme is the changes in the environment where the nuclear tests took place.

-Through the mixed media the artist successfully challenges complicated topics e.g. historical interpretation, hauntology, economic structure of giving, rituals and mythology.
+Through mixed media, the artist successfully challenges complicated topics e.g. historical interpretation, hauntology, the economic structure of giving, rituals and mythology.
 The duo show “The Gift” at the Moscow Museum of Modern Art featured Anastasia Sukhareva-Morozova’s sculptures made of chamotte, ceramic glazes, yarn and facial masks.
-The sculptures explored the symbolic meaning of gifts as objects of sympathy and power and the self-sacrifice in everyday life.
+The sculptures explored the symbolic meaning of gifts as objects of sympathy and power and self-sacrifice in everyday life.

 The mask is an essential image of Anastasia Sukhareva-Morozova’s artistic practice.
 Her stunning personal show at the Stone Oven House residency in Italy included masks with a special story.
 The ceramic masks were firstly affected by the forces of nature such as the stream of water, the fireplace, the sun, the wind and afterwards exhibited with all traces of the natural influence.
 The show was constructed as a total installation and included herbarium and cyanotype graphics on fabric as well.